Vicente Huidobro

-Vicente García-Huidobro Fernández ([biˈsente ɣwiˈðoβɾo]; January 10, 1893 – January 2, 1948) was a Chilean poet born to an aristocratic family.
-He promoted the avant-garde literary movement in Chile and was the creator and greatest exponent of the literary movement called Creacionismo ("Creationism").
+Vicente García-Huidobro Fernández ([biˈsente ɣwiˈðoβɾo]; January 10, 1893 – January 2, 1948), known by the pseudonym Vicente Huidobro, was a Chilean poet, writer, editor and literary critic.
+A proponent of the avant-garde, Huidobro was the founder of Creationism (creacionismo) and is considered one of the four greats of Chilean poetry.

-Life and work

-Early years
+Early life and education

-Huidobro was born into a wealthy family from Santiago, Chile.
+Huidobro was born on 10 January 1893 in Santiago to Vicente García Huidobro and María Luisa Fernández, a feminist writer, editor, and poet.
+Through his parents Huidobro belonged to the Chilean aristocracy and was of Spanish descent.

 He spent his first years in Europe, and was educated by French and English governesses.
 Once his family was back in Chile, Vicente was enrolled at the Colegio San Ignacio, a Jesuit secondary school in Santiago, where he was expelled for wearing a ring that he claimed was a wedding ring.

 In 1910 he studied literature at the Instituto Pedagogico of the University of Chile, but a good part of his knowledge of literature and poetry came from his mother, poet María Luisa Fernández Bascuñán.
-She used to host "tertulias" or salons in the family home, where sometimes up to 60 people came to talk and to listen to her talk about literature, with guests including members of the family, servants, maids and a dwarf.
+She used to host "tertulias" or salons in the family home, where sometimes up to 60 people came to talk and to listen to her talk about literature, with guests including members of the family and servants.
 Later, in 1912, she would help him financially and emotionally to publish his first magazine "Musa Joven" (Young Muse).

+Career

 In 1911 he published Ecos del alma (Echoes of the Soul), a work with modernist tones.
-The following year he married Manuela Portales Bello.
 In 1913 he published Canciones en la noche (Songs in the Night).
 The book included some poems previously published in "Musa Joven" as well as his first calligram, "Triángulo armónico" ("Harmonic Triangle").

 In 1913, along with Carlos Díaz Loyola (better known as Pablo de Rokha), he published three issues of the magazine Azul (Blue), and published both Canciones en la noche and La gruta del silencio (The Grotto of Silence).
 The next year, he gave a lecture, Non serviam, in which he reflected on his aesthetic vision.
 The same year, in "Pasando y Pasando" (“Passing and Passing”), Vicente explained his religious doubts, earning himself the reproach of both his family and the Jesuits.

 The same year, he published "Las pagodas ocultas" (1916), and signed it for the first time as Vicente Huidobro.